 Further information can be found on the ARTC history page.

-Induction ‘week’ is three days, Friday to Sunday, each of which is full days of training.
+Induction ‘week’ is three days, Friday to Sunday, each of which involves full days of training.
 Recruits are inducted into the Army, and attend a number of lectures on issues such as gender awareness and appropriate behaviour, and personal security and Army safety.
 Recruits undertake the ‘pre-enlistment fitness assessment’, and are introduced to physical training in the army.
-They are the characteristics of the standard rifle used in the Australian Army, the F88 Austeyr.
 They are taught some basic drill movements such as turns and inclines.
 A high priority is placed on Personal administration during this week to ensure recruits know where and how to clean, maintain and administer themselves, their equipment and the buildings they live in.
-They are introduced to Military law and complete Army specific First Aid training, in particular response to a battle casualty.
+On the Sunday the recruits attend church and there is the opportunity to access mobile phones.

 Week four sees the completion of the field exercise, the week is then devoted to ensuring that the finer points of drill, as well as dress and equipment, are as close to perfection as possible in preparation for the march-out parade on Friday.
 The field exercise culminates with the Kokoda Cup challenge.
 The Challenge includes all of the values, attributes, skills and knowledge they have been given while at 1 RTB.
 The final assessment is physically and mentally demanding on the individual and team.
 On completion of the challenge most recruits are on an emotional high, having been pushed to their limit and, in the vast majority cases, succeeding in the challenge.
 The remainder of the week is spent rehearsing for the March-Out parade and finalising administrative tasks.